Miccighel/Readersourcing-2.0-RS_Server/README.md

 <h3>Setting Variables</h3>

-To set an environment variable in a local `.env` file, create it inside the main directory of RS_Server.
-Then, populate it in a `key=value` fashion.
+To set the environment variables, copy `.env.example` to `.env` inside the main directory of RS_Server.
+Then replace the example values using the `key=value` form.

 For a manual production installation connected through `DATABASE_URL`, the `.env` file can take the following form.